TopEFT/topcoffea/README.md

 Examples of analysis repositories making use of `topcoffea`:
 * [`topeft`](https://github.com/TopEFT/topeft): EFT analyses in the top sector.
 * [`ewkcoffea`](): Multi boson analyses.

+#Tau SFs

+The Tau SFs are obtained from: https://github.com/cms-tau-pog/TauIDSFs

+In their default format, they are in a root file which requires CMSSW to extract.
+They were dumped into json files, uploaded here, which is a format more easily handled in coffea.
+The json file contains the same granularity as the original format, and no information is lost.
+The SFs have been confirmed to be the same.